-- Know who uses the local water and the hazards their activities may present, for example anglers on the bank, large or fast boats creating wash. - Know and understand the sound signals and lights used by other vessels. - Be aware of local navigational rules and guidelines put in place to allow different activities to take place safely. - Respect the needs of other water users. - Keep a good lookout to avoid collisions and shout a warning to the crews of other boats if there is a risk of collision.
+- Know who uses the local water and the hazards their activities may present, for example anglers on the bank, large or fast boats creating wash. - Know and understand the sound signals and lights used by other vessels. - Be aware of local navigational rules and guidelines put in place to allow different activities to take place safely. - Respect the needs of other water users. - Keep a good lookout to avoid collisions and shout a warning to the crews of other boats if there is a risk of collision but do not rely on shouted warnings. - Keep a good lookout for swimmers